 It is crucial to actively recruit learners.
-This can be done by visiting schools to present the job profile and inspire pupils about the job.
+This means for example to visit school classes, present the job profile and inspire pupils for the job.
 After years of building up a proper WBL system and actively recruiting learners, the company GartenZauner is already known as an attractive employer in its region and has no difficulties in getting learners.
 It needs to be highlighted that the WBL system is time consuming and expensive, but it pays off when looking at the company's competent, motivated team despite the presence of the skills shortage in this sector.